AITGmbH/AIT.BuildSuite.HyperV/src/HyperVServer/Readme.md

 # Hyper-V Server task

 Remote control a virtual machine on a (remote) Hyper-V Server.
-The Azure Pipelines task supports start and stop a virtual machine plus create, restore and delete Hyper-V snapshots.
+The Azure Pipelines task supports start and stop a virtual machine plus create, restore and delete Hyper-V snapshots (without SCVMM).

 ### Requirements
 -------